BLACKUM/port-activity-checker/README.md

     ```json
     {
         "socks_port": 1234,          // The port your SOCKS5 proxy listens on
+        "container_name": "CONTAINER_NAME", // OPTIONAL: Docker container name if proxy is running in Docker
         "target_ports": [1234],      // The target server port
         "webhook_url": "YOUR_WEBHOOK_URL", // Your Discord Webhook URL
         "check_interval": 5           // How often to check (in seconds)